MakeSchool-Tutorials/Habitual-Swift4/P02-Adding-a-Table-View/content.md

 slug: adding-a-tableview
 ---

-Now it's time to add our `UITableView`.
+Now it's time to setup our `UITableView`.

 # Using a UITableViewController